Sheriff: Fired worker kills 5, then self as siren approached

 Orange County Sheriff Jerry Demings identified the shooter as John Robert Neumann Jr., a 45-year-old Army veteran who lived alone and did not appear to belong to any type of subversive or terrorist organization.

-The shooting began around 8 a.m. after Neumann slipped through a rear door into the cavernous factory, an area larger than two football fields where awnings are stitched together for recreational vehicles.
+The shooting began after Neumann slipped through a rear door into the cavernous Fiamma Inc. factory, an area larger than two football fields where awnings are stitched together for recreational vehicles.
 He paused at least once to reload.

 “My experience tells me that this individual made deliberate thought to do what he did today.
 He had a plan of action,” the sheriff said.
 The gunman “had a negative relationship with” at least one of the victims.